The Fatal Love-Spot

 hero shall kill you as you'll kill before!"

-and destruction is his feature,
+havoc is his primal feature,

 he knocks down the strongest rampart,